 - Bumblebees are the larger species found in the UK.
-They are furrier and rounder than a smaller specie of Bee and they can have a more distinctive sound than other variations.
+They are furrier and rounder than a smaller species of Bee and they can have a more distinctive sound than other variations.

-- Queen Bumblebees are normally see in the early spring, often flying low to the ground in an attempt to find a location for a new nest.
+- Queen Bumblebees are normally seen in the early spring, often flying low to the ground in an attempt to find a location for a new nest.

 - Nest can hold hundreds of Bees and are often found in openings in the ground or in buildings – particularly walls and roof spaces.
 This can sometimes lead to structural problems.

 - A relatively new species of Bee within the UK, Tree Bees are commonly found near trees.

 - They are often found in bird boxes as these are normally located on or near trees.